Employing High-Dimensional RIS Information for RIS-aided Localization Systems: RIS Information Based Localization Algorithm Design

 \subsubsection{Input Module}

 To extract features from $\hat{\bm y}_r$, we first separate it into its real and imaginary components, denoted as $\mathfrak{R}(\hat{\bm y}_r)$ and $\mathfrak{I}(\hat{\bm y}_r)$, respectively.
 These components are then combined and reshaped according to the UPA elements configuration at the RIS, forming a structure with dimensions $2\times N_1\times N_2$.
-Given that the dimensions $N_1$ and $N_2$ might not match the input size requirements of the DenseNet architecture, we employ upsampling techniques to adjust the signal dimensions, reshaping them to $2\times 256\times 256$ for compatibility with DenseNet.
+Then, we employ upsampling techniques to adjust the signal dimensions, reshaping them to $2\times 256\times 256$ for compatibility with DenseNet.
 Finally, a Con layer is employed to transform this $2$ channel input into a $3$ channel format, making it suitable for DenseNet processing.